gvwilson/sensibleadventures/bookster/bookster.md

 "Which is what?" the bosun demanded.

 Thomas grimaced.
 "Your eyes.
 Both of them."
-Erileine thought of the blind Hett she had seen in the sedan chair in Forecastle, but said nothing.
+Erileine thought of the Hett she had seen in the sedan chair in Forecastle, and of the way the sun had glinted off his eyes, but said nothing.

 Portside fell next.
 There had been real fighting there, but again, the outcome was never in doubt.
 "What do you mean, real fighting?"
 Saedanne asked.

-Thomas cleared his throat.
+The pattern on Thomas's jacket fell still.
+The magician cleared his throat.
 "Yes.
 Well, your side managed to put some arrows into the first few Hett they saw, so the rest went back into the tunnels and waited for reinforcements.
 By the time they arrived, the bosun and a few of his friends had made a little fort for themselves in a barn."

 "So the Hett fired it," Vurt said flatly.
 Thomas nodded.